Droombe History, Family Crest & Coats of Arms

 Early History of the Droombe family

-Another 107 words (8 lines of text) covering the years 1539, 1600, 1685, 1748 and are included under the topic Early Droombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Droombe research.
+Another 53 words (4 lines of text) covering the years 1539, 1600, 1685, 1748 and are included under the topic Early Droombe History in all our PDF Extended History products and printed products wherever possible.

 Droombe Spelling Variations

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Droombe include Drum, Drumm and others.

 Early Notables of the Droombe family (pre 1700)